laranzu/MCastBots/protocol.md

 #### Opcodes

-`NEWS text...`
+`NEWS * text...`
-Bot has discovered a new genetic sequence.
-Rest of the message is a short text description.
+Bot has discovered a new genetic sequence or something.
+Just notice, actual data stored by bot in a file.

-`BEAT text...`
+`BEAT * text...`
-This is a heartbeat message to indicate that the bot is still running.
+Heartbeat message to indicate that the bot is still running.

+`UPLD dest portnum filename`
+Request bot to open TCP connection to specified port on sender and upload the named file.
+Most often used to upload bot scientific data, but could be config file, source code, etc.

+TCP probably will be HTTP response with status code and content type descriptor before data.

+`PING dest`
+Request bot send an immediate BEAT message.

+`RSET dest`
+Request bot to reset itself from configuration file, keeping any created scientific data.

+`KILL dest`
+Activate bot self-destruct, removing both bot and any research results.
+Supervisors are advised to use only when absolutely necessary as it makes the other bots nervous.

+#### Reliable multicast opcodes

+`NACK sender sequenceNumber`
+Missing packet detected by gaps in received sequence numbers.
+Since this is multicast will be random backoff, and don't NACK if someone else has already done so.

+`RSND sender sequenceNumber message...`
+Resend in response to NACK.
+Usually expected to be the original sender, but any bot with a copy of the packet can do so.

+`SKIP sender sequenceNumber`
+Indicate that missing packet was a BEAT, NACK, or RSND that does not need retransmission, or that original message wasn't saved or something.